k-off/Rubik_brute_force/README.md

 ## Algorithm

 No elaborate algorithms were applied.
 A simple brute force with some slight improvements.
-The worst case will take `1.27 * 10^21 s` (`18^input-length combinations`) time to solve.
-The proposed improvements reduce this time to `3.3 * 10^19 s` (`15^input-length combinations`), which is still too far from an appropriate result.
+The worst case will take `1.27 * 10^21 s` time to solve`(18^input-length combinations)`.
+The proposed improvements reduce this time to `3.3 * 10^19 s` `(15^input-length combinations)`, which is still too far from an appropriate result.